geminis3/bayas.dev-source/content/about.md

 - English

 ## Did you know?
-This website runs inside a Docker container on a Raspberry Pi 4 🍇 with Ubuntu Server.
+This website runs inside a Docker container on a Raspberry Pi 4 🍇.